 This site puts it another way: “While performance outcomes are often the central focus for any athlete or sport scientist, compression garments may have greater advantages to improve recovery following an exercise bout (Duffield, Cannon, and King 2010).
 However, to date, the evidence remains equivocal, since the two known studies comparing compressive support to other recovery methods report varying conclusions (Gill, Beaven, and Cook 2006; Montgomery, Pyne, Hopkins et al. 2008).”

 However, like many things in life, it appears that when it comes to compression wear, you really do get what you pay for.
-For instance, this document states that “one research by Doan, et al. (2003), stated there were improvements on performance and showed an increase in vertical jump height, an improved warm-up via increased skin temperature, reduced muscle oscillation upon ground contact and increased torque generated about the hip joint.
+For instance, this document [editor’s note: this document is no longer available online] states that “one research by Doan, et al. (2003), stated there were improvements on performance and showed an increase in vertical jump height, an improved warm-up via increased skin temperature, reduced muscle oscillation upon ground contact and increased torque generated about the hip joint.
 However, upon further inspection the CG’s were slightly different to normal.
 They were made of different material (neoprene and butyl rubber) and were custom made for each individual doing the testing.”

 “That’s all fine and well,” you’re thinking to yourself.
 “But what do regular people have to say?”
 Well, this reporter tested out some compression wear and came to the following conclusion: “If you're a runner or an athlete who depends on recovery in order to train the next day, there's benefit to buying them.
 But if you're a weekend warrior who plays pick-up basketball or rec-league soccer every once in a while?
 You can pass.
 The benefits you'd be buying compression gear for—to run faster or jump higher—don't exist.”

 What’s the Bottom Line: Does Compression Wear Work?

 The answer is: It depends on how you define “work.”